paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-222-independent-cost-estimation-and-cost-analysis.md

 The text of subsec. (f) of [section 2334 of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section2334&num=0&edition=prelim), which was transferred to this section and amended by Pub.
 L. 116–283, § 1812(g), was based on Pub.
 L. 111–383, div.
 A, title VIII, § 811(3), Jan.
 7, 2011, 124 Stat.
 4263; Pub.
 L. 112–81, div.
 A, title VIII, § 833, Dec.
 31, 2011, 125 Stat.
 1506; Pub.
 L. 114–328, div.
 A, title VIII, § 842(a)(3), (b)(3), (6), Dec.
 23, 2016, 130 Stat.
 2288–2290; Pub.
 L. 116–92, div.
 A, title IX, § 902(53), Dec.
 20, 2019, 133 Stat.
 1549.

 #### Amendments
+2025—Subsec. (d)(2).
+Pub.
+L. 119–60 amended par.
+(2) generally.
+Prior to amendment, par.
+(2) read as follows: “Funds described in paragraph (1)—

+“(A) may be used—

+“(i) to cover any increased program costs identified by a revised cost analysis or target developed pursuant to subsection (b);

+“(ii) to acquire additional end items in accordance with the requirements of [section 3069 of this title](./chapter-203-general-matters.md#section-3069); or

+“(iii) to cover the cost of risk reduction and process improvements; and

+“(B) may be reprogrammed, in accordance with established procedures, only if determined to be excess to program needs on the basis of a cost estimate developed with the concurrence of the Director of Cost Assessment and Program Evaluation.”

 2021—Subsec. (a).
 Pub.
 L. 116–283, § 1812(g)(1), (2)(A), (B), redesignated subsec. (f) of [section 2334 of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section2334&num=0&edition=prelim) as subsec. (a) of this section, substituted “Cost Estimates Developed for Specified Purposes Not to Be Used for Contract Negotiations or Obligation of Funds” for “Estimates for Program Baseline and Analyses and Targets for Contract Negotiation Purposes” in heading, struck out par.
 (1) designation before “The policies,”, and substituted “[section 3221 of this title](./chapter-222-independent-cost-estimation-and-cost-analysis.md#section-3221)” for “subsection (a)” and “subsection (b)(6) of such section” for “subsection (a)(6)”.
 Pars.
 (2), (3), (4), and (5) of subsec. (a) redesignated subsecs. (b), (c), (d)(1), and (d)(2), respectively.

 Subsec. (b).
 Pub.
 L. 116–283, § 1812(g)(2)(C), redesignated subsec. (a)(2) as (b) and inserted heading.